-In respect of DC assets, the requirements relating to strategy and scenario analysis and metrics relate to each "popular arrangement" offered by a scheme.
-A popular arrangement is considered to be one in which £100m or more of the scheme's assets are invested, or which accounts for 10% or more of the assets used to provide money purchase benefits (excluding assets which are solely attributable to additional voluntary contributions).
-For these purposes the main default arrangement in the Plan - the Drawdown Lifestyle strategy - and the Core Fund are considered popular arrangements for these purposes.
-The Core Fund was previously used as the growth element of the default strategy for the Plan prior to the introduction of new lifestyle arrangements in 2016, which is the primary reason it has sufficient assets to be classified as a 'popular arrangement' for these purposes.
+The requirements relating to strategy and scenario analysis and metrics relate to each "popular arrangement" offered by a scheme.
+A popular arrangement is considered to be one in which £100m or more of the scheme's DC assets are invested, or which accounts for 10% or more of the DC assets used to provide money purchase benefits (excluding assets which are solely attributable to additional voluntary contributions).
+For these purposes the main default arrangement in the Plan - the Drawdown Lifestyle strategy - is considered its only popular arrangement for these purposes.